vonagam/ash_jason/README.md

 ### Configuration

-The process to get data for json happens with three steps:
+The process to get data for json happens with four steps:
 - Pick keys from a record.
 - Merge some fixed values.
 - Customize a result.
+- Order keys.

 By default only first step happens and it picks all non-private fields (attributes, relationships, aggregates, calculations) with loaded non-nil values.